kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

   - Keep default preemption enabled
     To schedule higher‑priority pods quickly without running our solver, allow the default preemption mechanism to handle them.
     It does not interfere with our plugin.
-- Doesnt seems that our check for already solved solutions in the plugin works.
-Need to debug.
-- Test the new free time mode.
-  - We should run the solver after cluster has settled for some time, e.g. 2 seconds.
-The solver should be run in async mode to allow normal scheduling and should be stopped if a new pod arrives - just throw away this try.
-- Find 3 traces to run in ucloud over 12 hours and send example to Jacopo
 - Write Implementation and Experiments sections of the report
 - Read DCM article and revise.
 Jacopo suggested that I should clarify how it differs from ours.
-- Consider to redefine how we distinguish between modes
-- Skriv tests til Plugin (mest vigtigt), dernæst python kode her især python solver
 - Lav plan for resten af tiden frem mod sommeren

-### TODOs: Next Meeting 8/12

-- Read the DCM paper from SoA to understand their workload generation using Azure traces and check how workloads/jobs arrives in average using paper "Large-scale cluster management at Google with Borg"
-- Make the Live Cluster Simulator
-- Write the "Implementation" section of the report.
-- Add the new freetime mode.
-- PhD is possibly first in the end of 2026, however another PhD is at June it sounds.

 ### TODO: 'Live' Cluster Simulator